-Dyani White Hawk currently resides in Shakopee, Minnesota.
-She is Sicangu Lakota, an enrolled member of the Rosebud Sioux Tribe.
-White Hawk earned a MFA in studio arts in 2011 from the University of Wisconsin-Madison and BFA in 2-Dimensional studio arts in 2008 from the Institute of American Indian Arts in Santa Fe, New Mexico.
-From 2011-2015 she served as the Gallery Director and Curator of the All My Relations Gallery in Minneapolis, Minnesota.
-In March 2015, White Hawk transitioned into a full-time studio practice.
+Dyani White Hawk (Sičáŋǧu Lakota) is a visual artist and independent curator based in Minneapolis, Minnesota.
+White Hawk earned a MFA from the University of Wisconsin-Madison (2011) and BFA from the Institute of American Indian Arts in Santa Fe, New Mexico (2008).
+She served as Gallery Director and Curator for the All My Relations Gallery in Minneapolis from 2011-2015.